allegro/allms/docs/usage/forcing_response_format.md

 ## Pydantic BaseModels Integration

-If you want to force the model to output the response in a given JSON schema, `llm-wrapper` provides an easy way to do it.
+If you want to force the model to output the response in a given JSON schema, `allms` provides an easy way to do it.
 You just need to provide a data model that describes the desired output format and the package does all the rest.
 As an output you get string already parsed to a provided data model class.